gobo-eiffel/gobo/tool/gedoc/Readme.md

 **Included in this folder:**

+* `doc`: this folder contains the documentation for this tool, in HTML format.
+Start with `index.html`.
 * `src`: this folder contains the classes necessary to compile this tool.
 * `test`: this folder contains tests to exercise this tool.